AS London F.C.: History

-The club was formed in 1991 as a group of friends organising matches on a Sunday.
+The club was formed in 1991 as a group of friends organising matches on a Sunday under the name of Park View FC.
 In 2003 the club affiliated with the Middlesex County Football Association (MCFA) and joined the Ghana Football Society (GFS) League.

 In 2007 the club joined Division One Central & East of the Middlesex County League, going on to win the division at the first attempt, but then left the league.
 They entered Division One of the London Commercial League in 2012, and were runners-up in 2013–14.
 The club then switched to the Amateur Football Combination, entering Intermediate Division One North.
 After winning the division at the first attempt, the club were promoted to Senior Division Two North and went on to win a second successive title, earning promotion to Senior Division One.
 They subsequently won the Division One title in 2016–17, and then entered the English football league system, joining Division Two of the Spartan South Midlands League.
 The club were unbeaten Division Two League Champions as well as Division Two Cup Winners in their first season in the league, earning promotion to Division One.

 The club in its early years drew many of its players from the Ghanaian community in London but can now boast of a diverse mix.

+In June 2024 Park View was renamed to All Stars London (styled as AS London) for the 2024–25 season.